 Join the Center for Migration Studies for its annual gala on October 9, 2018 to celebrate another successful year providing research and resources on international migration, promoting the understanding between immigrants and receiving communities, and advancing public policies that protect...

-Join scholars, researchers, community organizers, service providers, local officials, leaders of faith communities, immigrant advocates, and others for a three-day event on how diverse groups in Ohio, Kentucky, and Indiana are working together to meet the needs of immigrant communities.
-This event will examine...
+Scholars, researchers, community organizers, service providers, local officials, leaders of faith communities, immigrant advocates, and others gathered together for a three-day event on how diverse groups in Ohio, Kentucky, and Indiana are working together to meet the needs of immigrant communities.
+This event examined...

 Registration is now closed The Center for Migration Studies of New York (CMS) hosted its annual academic and policy symposium on October 3, 2017 from 9:00am to 5:00pm at the law offices of Fried, Frank, Harris, Shriver & Jacobson LLP...

 CMS, Loyola Marymount University, and Mount Saint Mary’s University announce the 2017 Catholic Immigrant Integration Initiative Conference at Loyola Marymount University in Los Angeles, CA. The conference will: Examine how Catholic institutions are responding to changing immigration policies; Convey the spiritual and theological vision that undergirds the Catholic Church's work with immigrants; Review public policies affecting immigrant integration and academic research on the work of Church institutions with immigrant communities; Lift up model integration programs and ministries; and Offer optional field visits to migrant ministries and shelters in Los Angeles.